neos/rector/README.md

 This package contains a Rector ruleset which is used for migrating from Neos 8.x to 9.0 (and lateron also further up).

-It will eventually replace Core/Code Migrations (./flow flow:core:migrate) (which are not used anymore for migrating to Neos 9 and further).

 Right now we focus especially on rules to migrate from the old Content Repository API (< Neos 9.0) to the Event Sourced Content Repository (>= 9.0).